vinteumorg/Floresta/crates/floresta-cli/README.md

     `address`: This peer's network address
     `services`: The services this peer announces as supported `user_agent`: A string representing this peer's software

+# exportwallet

+Returns your wallet's history in many different formats. (right now we have JSON and packed implemented)

+> The packed format is a binary format made for efficient backup, that only works with floresta.
+It only  stores very basic data in a space-efficent way.

+**Args**
+`format`: The format you want the export to be, one of: packad or json

+** Returns**

+`content`: The actual export, depending on which format you chose.